quidphp/lemur/README.md

     - [_filter](src/Segment/_filter.php) - Trait to manage a complex route segment which contains filtering directive
     - [_int](src/Segment/_int.php) - Trait that issues a method to deal with a simple integer route segment
     - [_limit](src/Segment/_limit.php) - Trait that issues a method to deal with a limit route segment (max per page)
+    - [_numeric](src/Segment/_numeric.php) - Trait that issues a method to deal with a simple numeric route segment
     - [_order](src/Segment/_order.php) - Trait to manage a route segment which must contain an orderable column
     - [_orderColRelation](src/Segment/_orderColRelation.php) - Trait to work with a route segment which must contain an orderable column relation
     - [_orderTableRelation](src/Segment/_orderTableRelation.php) - Trait to manage a route segment which must contain an orderable table relation